hyperledger-archives/grid-rfcs/0000-product.md

 Solving how to properly provide GS1 Company Prefixes to a Pike Organization will be solved in a future RFC.
-This future RFC should integrate the concepts of GLN and the smart contract associated with grid gs1 product should be updated to reflect that integration.  `
+This future RFC should integrate the concepts of GLN and the smart contract associated with Grid gs1 product should be updated to reflect that integration.  `

 Trade items can include non-material goods, such as services, which will also